GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.23.05

+Added option `recursive` to `gam print|show admins` that will display assignments to the members of security groups assigned to roles; the security group membership is recursively expanded.

 ### 7.23.04

 Added option `addcsvdata <FieldName> <String>` to `gam <UserTypeEntity> print events`